-Alliant Visa® Platinum Credit Card review
+Alliant Visa® Platinum Credit Card

-No annual fee
+No annual fee makes holding the card

 Generous credit lines

-This is another Visa credit card benefit that can come in handy in a pinch, especially if you don’t already have roadside coverage through another service.
+This is a Visa credit card benefit that can come in handy in a pinch, especially if you don’t already have roadside coverage through another service.
 As a cardholder, you have 24/7 access to Visa’s Roadside Dispatch service, which is a pay-per-use service that helps connect you with automotive service technicians for towing, tire changes, jump starts, lockouts and more.

-If you have any questions or concerns regarding your card, Alliant features helpful round-the-clock customer service.
+If you have any questions or concerns regarding your card, Alliant features helpful around-the-clock customer service.
 Whether you’re having technical issues or just have a question about your card or balance, you can call Alliant at any time for assistance.

 Alliant allows you to set up automatic payments for your card, which can help ensure that you pay your bill on time each month and avoid late fees and other penalties.
 You can set up automatic payments when you apply for the card and can change your payment method whenever you need to.